More4

 More4 is a British free-to-air television channel, owned by Channel Four Television Corporation.
-The channel launched on 5 October 2005.
+The channel launched on 10 October 2005.
 Its programming mainly focuses on lifestyle and documentaries, as well as foreign dramas.

 Content

-When the channel first launched in 2005, it mostly focused on US dramas and repeats of Channel 4 programmes.
+The idea of a sister channel aimed at an older demographic than the youth oriented E4 with the More4 branding was first planned by Channel 4 back in 2003, although it in fact had grown out of an earlier idea which had been known as G4.
+Channel 4 had previously been planning a free-to-air youth channel before deciding on the More4 concept, as E4 was still a subscription channel at the time.

+More4 eventually launched on 10 October 2005.
+Its initial lineup included More4 News, repeats of Channel 4 programmes such as Grand Designs, Countdown and Deal or No Deal and American drama series such as ER, The West Wing and The Sopranos, which had previously been seen on E4, alongside Channel 4.
+More4 also broadcast the American satire programme The Daily Show from its launch in 2005, and a late evening chat show, The Last Word.

 Having shown all five weekday editions of The Daily Show since More4's launch, in January 2011 the channel scaled back its commitment to one episode per week in order to increase investment in its arts programming.

+More4 broadcast a major season of programmes in 2007 celebrating the 25th anniversary of Channel 4, repeating the debut episodes of two of Channel 4's original programmes, Brookside and Countdown.

-On 23 January 2012, More4 re-focused towards more lifestyle-based content.
+On 23 January 2012, More4 was relaunched, shifting towards a more lifestyle-based schedule.
 Documentaries which previously aired on the channel moved to Channel 4.

 More4's schedule runs every day from 08:55 to 04:00.
 More4 shows programmes from TJC during downtime.

 Branding

 2005–2012

 In September 2005, Channel 4 began running teaser trailers for the new station (although the name was neither mentioned nor seen in the adverts).
 Showing neon lettering, the teasers hinted at "adult entertainment".
 Some people may have been confused by the deliberate double-meaning of these trailers and mistakenly presumed the new channel would be of a pornographic nature.
 Advertisements starting at the end of September made it much clearer that the "adult entertainment" being offered was the 'intelligent and insightful' programming.
 Viewing figures for the launch date gave More4 an average figure of 269,000 viewers, compared to E4's 296,000.
 The original More4 branding was designed by Spin and animated by DBLG.